francescozaniol/xsalt/examples/autobem/README.md

 # Auto BEM

-Xsalt scopes the code for you with [BEM](https://getbem.com).
+Xsalt automatically scopes your code with [BEM](https://getbem.com).

 ## Template autobem

-If `autobem="true"` is assigned to the `template` tag, xsalt will:
+When `autobem="true"` is assigned to the `template` tag, Xsalt will:
-1. Add the matched tag (in this example `blog-article`) to the class of the "root" wrapper.
+1. Add the matched tag (in this example, `blog-article`) to the class of the "root" wrapper.
 2. Prepend the matched tag to any class starting with `__`.

-For example, this is [blog-article.html](./components/blog-article.html)'s template definition:
+For example, consider the template definition in [blog-article.html](./components/blog-article.html):
 ```html
 <template autobem="true">
   <article>